 Vision Elders - Primary functions include:

-Work closely with Senior Minister to envision and set forth congregational priorities, teaching, and plans.
+Work closely with Lead Minister to envision and set forth congregational priorities, teaching, and plans.

-With Senior Minister, primary communicators to the church on priorities, teaching, plans, and work with the spiritual formation team.
+With Lead Minister, primary communicators to the church on priorities, teaching, plans, and work with the spiritual formation team.

 Responsible for leadership development and helping the church shepherd itself.